Parysatis II: Alexander III of Macedonia

 It is possible that Parysatis remained at Susa with the women of Darius's family while Alexander led a campaign in India.
-According to Arrian, in 324 Parysatis married Alexander at Susa.
+According to Arrian, in 324 BC, Parysatis married Alexander at Susa.
 On the same day, Alexander married Darius's eldest daughter, Stateira.
 By wedding both women, Alexander cemented his ties to both branches of the royal family of the Achaemenid Empire.
 The marriage celebration lasted five days.
 During that time, 90 other Persian noblewomen were married to Macedonian and other Greek soldiers who were loyal to Alexander.

 After the marriage, there are no further written accounts that refer to Parysatis by name; however, some historians, including Elizabeth Donnelly Carney, believe that in an account of the death of Stateira, Plutarch misidentified Parysatis as Stateira's sister Drypetis.
-In Plutarch's history, after Alexander's death in 323 BC, his first wife, Roxana, ordered the murder of Stateira and her sister in order to cement her own position and that of her son, Alexander.
+In Plutarch's history, after Alexander's death in 323 BC, his first wife, Roxana, ordered the murder of Stateira and her sister in order to cement her own position and that of her son, Alexander IV.
 Carney maintains that Parysatis "makes more sense as a murder victim".
-If Parysatis were Alexander's wife, then, like Stateira, there was a possibility that she could be – or could claim to be – pregnant with his child, and thus pose a threat to Roxana.
+If Parysatis were Alexander's wife, then, like Stateira, there was a possibility that she could be or claim to be pregnant or to have given birth to a child, and thus pose a threat to Roxana.